qcoral/advice/amas.md

 Expect people to take 4-8 minutes to pile in.
 Use that time to introduce yourself to the AMA guest and generally just acclimate.

 Starting the actual AMA portion of the call mainly comprises of two things.
 One, introducing yourself and the guest.
-Second, expectation-setting for the AAM itself.
+Second, expectation-setting for the AMA itself.

 The introducion is relatively straight forward.
 I find it easier to allow the guest to introduce themselves.